 In this article he shares some of his experience from 8 years of auditing in China and outlines a typical day in the life of a China quality auditor, from making sure you go to the right factory to handing out nonconformities in a constructive manner!

-I have had the privilege of representing leading certification bodies BSI and SAI Global as a product certification auditor, as well as conducting quality audits on behalf of a range of clients for my own business.
+I had the privilege of representing leading certification bodies BSI and SAI Global as a product certification auditor, as well as conducting quality audits on behalf of a range of clients for my own business.

 Although there is no such thing as a “normal” days work for a China quality auditor, this piece details some typical activities which occur whilst carrying out an audit in China.